sergioreis/desafio-fullstack/README.md

 ##  FRONTEND

-Dentro do diretório do projeto abrir um terminal de comandos
+Dentro do diretório "frontend" do projeto abrir um terminal de comandos

 1 - Criar/Baixar imagem a partir do Dockerfile